-Once I entered this beloved fraternity I was forced to grow the fuck I up rather quickly.
+Once I entered this beloved fraternity I was forced to grow up rather quickly.
 As you’ll make decisions that could very well affect the lives of those around you.

 I never imagined firing my rifle in combat, nor have I ever envisioned a brother of mine bleeding out profusely as he was hit by enemy fire.

 I was pushed as far as my limits go, we’re talking mental and physical here.
 I’ve cried in anger privately as fellow marines were harmed.

 I’ve panicked internally with fear as enemy fire is unpredictable.

 And yes, I’ve cheered with great joy as I witnessed Hell-Fire destroy enemy fighters.